 THE BOOK

-Dr. Paulaha, a Ph.D. economist, explains it all in The Price of Cheese: How Too Much Stupidity, Not Too Much Money, Caused An Inflation.
+The Price of Cheese: How Too Much Stupidity, Not Too Much Money, Caused An Inflation explains it all.

 It is currently available as a $3.99 eBook.